ozanMSFT/pytorch-wiki/How-to-use-TensorIterator.md

 [[images/tensor_iterator/change0.png]]

+**Update: `binary_kernel` recently was replaced by more universal `cpu_kernel`, they have exact same API.**

 code: https://github.com/pytorch/pytorch/pull/21025/commits/c5593192e1f21dd5eb1062dbacfdf7431ab1d47f

 In compare to TH_APPLY_* and CPU_tensor_apply* and  solutions, TensorIterator usage is separated by two steps.
 1) Defining iterator configuration with the TensorIterator::Builder.
 Under the hood, builder calculates tensors shapes and types to find the most performant way to traverse them (https://github.com/pytorch/pytorch/blob/dee11a92c1f1c423020b965837432924289e0417/aten/src/ATen/native/TensorIterator.h#L285)
 2) Loop implementation.
-There are multiple different kernels in Loops.h depending on the number of inputs (binary_kernel; unary_kernel), the ability to do parallel calculations, vectorized version availability (binary_kernel_vec), type of operation (vectorized_inner_reduction).
+There are multiple different kernels in Loops.h depending on the number of inputs, they dispatch automatically by `cpu_kernel`, the ability to do parallel calculations, vectorized version availability (cpu_kernel_vec), type of operation (vectorized_inner_reduction).
-In our case, we have one output and two inputs, in this type of scenario we can use binary_kernel.
+In our case, we have one output and two inputs, in this type of scenario we can use cpu_kernel.
 TensorIterator automatically picks the best way to traverse tensors (such as taking into account contiguous layout) as well as using parallelization for bigger tensors.

 As a result, we have a 24x performance gain.